About The Griffiths Centre

 If you are considering the Griffiths Centre for your child or would like more information about the centre and what it does, then please download a copy of the school’s prospectus.

-A prospectus for pre-16 provision can be found in the School Prospectus part of the website.
 If you have reason to need a hard copy of the document with accompanying school administration documentation then please contact the school on 01295 263520.

 Download the Griffiths Centre Prospectus